Edmund Tempest: World War I

 Tempest was commissioned as a temporary second lieutenant on 30 November 1914, to serve in the King's Own Yorkshire Light Infantry.
 On 18 August 1915 he was granted Royal Aero Club Aviators' Certificate No. 1604 after soloing a Maurice Farman biplane at the Military School in Birmingham, and on 3 November he was appointed a flying officer in the Royal Flying Corps, transferred to the General List.

 He served in No. 6, No. 15, and No. 29 Squadrons, receiving promotion to lieutenant on 1 April 1916.
 He was posted to No. 64 Squadron in July 1917, being appointed a flight commander with the acting rank of captain on the 30th.

 Tempest gained his first aerial victory on 30 November 1917 flying an Airco DH.5 single-seat fighter, by driving down out of control an Albatros D.V.
 His squadron was re-equipped with the S.E.5a fighter in early 1918, and Tempest shot down five enemy aircraft in March.
 On 1 April 1918, the Royal Flying Corps was merged with the Royal Naval Air Service to form the Royal Air Force, and his unit became No. 64 Squadron RAF.
 Tempest destroyed two more aircraft that month, then two more in May, also being awarded the Military Cross on the 13th.
 He accounted for one enemy aircraft in June, and another in July, and finally five in August, before being posted back to England, where on 2 November he was awarded the Distinguished Flying Cross.

 Of his brothers, Major Wilfred Norman Tempest, 2nd Battalion (attached 9th Battalion), King's Own Yorkshire Light Infantry, was killed in action on 26 September 1916, and is commemorated on the Thiepval Memorial, while Major Wulstan Joseph Tempest also served in the KOYLI and Royal Flying Corps, shooting down Zeppelin L.31 over Potters Bar on 1 October 1916 while serving in No. 39 (Home Defence) Squadron.
 He was subsequently awarded the Military Cross and the Distinguished Service Order.

 List of aerial victories

 Post-war career and death

 Tempest remained in the RAF after the war, being granted a permanent commission with the rank of captain on 1 August 1919.
-He was serving as a flight lieutenant in No. 216 Squadron RAF, when on 17 December 1921 his Airco DH.10 Amiens crashed on takeoff at an aerodrome in West Baghdad.
-He died as a result of his injuries and is buried in North Gate War Cemetery, Baghdad.
+On 17 December 1921 his Airco DH.10 Amiens crashed on takeoff at an aerodrome in West Baghdad and died as a result of his injuries.
+Flt/Lt Tempest was serving with 6 Squadron RAF at the time of his death (not 216 Sqn as is often seen to be reported) and his name is on the 6 Squadron Roll of Honour in the history room at RAF Lossiemouth in Scotland.
+However, he was flying a 216 Squadron aircraft which was attached to 30 Squadron at that time.
+He was attempting to carry out a mail run from Baghdad to Cairo on behalf of the regular pilot who was in hospital.
+He is buried in North Gate War Cemetery, Baghdad Plot 23 Row M Grave 4.